 If you follow the above criteria, you should get successful results.
 And over time and with experience you’ll be able to refine the process and learn even more.

 Hydroponics for growing marijuana results in the greatest yields.
-But it has both advantages and disadvantage, so let’s discuss them first before going into the core details of how you can grow your own Cannabis Sativa using hydroponics.
+But it has both advantages and disadvantages, so let’s discuss them first before going into the core details of how you can grow your own Cannabis Sativa using hydroponics.

 - There is no need for soil in this method so it is a clean process.
 All the process is done making no mess at all.